See also Praying.

 Orthodoxy was assessed at LASA cycle 2, wave C with the Orthodoxy Scale, which has been regularly used in studies by the Dutch Social and Cultural Planning Office (SCP) .
 Doctrines included are (asked as ‘Do you believe in’): life after death, heaven, hell, devil, the actual existence of Adam and Eve and the Bible as God’s word.
 Answer could be ‘yes’ (score = 1) or ‘no’ (score = 0), yielding a score range of 0-7.
 Cronbach’s alpha amounts to 0.86.
 De Hart , researcher on trends in religion in The Netherlands, discusses that some of the Orthodoxy scale items do not necessarily, or no longer pertain to traditional or dogmatic beliefs, such as notions on life after death, praying or religious miracles (the miracle item was omitted from the LASA interview).

 The item RELIG08 “Do you think praying makes sense for you?” has also been used as a single item variable, denoted as ‘perceived meaningfulness of prayer’.
-This variable is part of the orthodoxy scale at LASA cycle 2 (wave C), and has been used as single item afterwards (wave D, E, 2B, F, G, H, 3B, and I).
+This variable is part of the orthodoxy scale at LASA cycle 2 (wave C), and has been used as single item afterwards (wave D, E, 2B, F, G, H, 3B, I, J and K).
 Moreover, from D onward this question has been extended with the item RELIG8a “How often do you pray (meditate)?’
 Answers could be ‘never’, ‘less than once a month’, ‘once a month’ , ‘a few times a week’ , ‘once a week’, ‘a few times a week ‘, ‘once a day’, ‘more than once a day’.

 The following questions are about faith, religion and your view of life.

 (RELIG02 / QRELI02) Do you belief in life after death?